OCA/partner-contact/partner_external_map/readme/DESCRIPTION.rst

 This module aims at restoring this feature with several improvements:

-* Each user can select the map website he wants to use in its preferences
+* Each user can select the map website he wants to use in its preferences.
 * There are now two buttons on the partner form view: one to open a regular map on the address of the partner, and another one to open an itinerary map from the start address configured in the preferences of the user to the address of